 In order to make a micromotor work, it’s necessary to check its operating condition.
-But how to check it completely, here are five aspects to monitor the micromotor operation.
+But how to check it completely?
+Here are five aspects to monitor the micromotor operation.

 When the micromotor is running normally, it will heat up and the temperature will rise.
-If the temperature rise exceeds the allowable limit, the winding may overheat and burn out.
+If the temperature exceeds the limit allowed, the winding may overheat and burn out.
 To determine whether the micromotor is overheated, the following methods can be adopted:

 2) Water test method: Drop two or three drops of water on the outer casing of the micromotor.
-If there is no sound from the hot air, the micro motor does not overheat; if the water droplets are rapidly vaporized, accompanied by a “beep” sound, the motor is overheated.
+If there is no sound from the hot air, the micro motor won’t overheat while if the water droplets are rapidly vaporized, accompanied by a “beep” sound, the motor will be overheated.

-2.Monitoring the power supply voltage
+2. Monitor the power supply

-3.Monitoring load current
+3. Monitor load current

 The load current of the micromotor increase, then its temperature will also increase, but its load current should not exceed the rated value during normal operation.